The Unitarian Universalist Congregation of Erie is governed by Bylaws, last revised February 2022.

+Section II.
 We unite ourselves together for the study and practice of morality and religion, as interpreted by the growing thought and noblest lives of humanity, believing that we may thereby prove helpful, one to another, and promote the cause of truth, righteousness, and love, in the world.
-(March 22, 1898)
+(Bond of Union, adopted on March 22, 1898).

 Section I. Any person, 16 years of age or older, who is in sympathy with the spirit and purpose of this congregation as expressed in the Bond of Union, may become a member.
-The membership becomes official by signing the membership book, in the presence of the minister, any member of the Board of Trustees, or any member of the Membership Committee.
+The person becomes an official member by signing the membership book in the presence of the minister, any member of the Board of Trustees, or any member of the Membership Committee.

 Section II.
-A voting member is one who has complied with the requirements of Section I, at least 30 days prior to voting, continues to evidence an interest in the congregation’s affairs, and who makes a regular stated financial contribution to the support of the congregation.
+A voting member is one who has complied with the requirements of Section I, at least thirty (30) days prior to voting, continues to evidence an interest in the congregation’s affairs, and who makes a regular stated financial contribution to the support of the congregation.
 A new member shall make an initial payment on their signed financial pledge prior to voting.
-The Board of Trustees may waive the stated financial contribution requirement for voting membership, on an individual member basis, by recognizing long and faithful association with the congregation.
+The Board of Trustees may waive the stated financial contribution requirement for voting membership

-Section I. Any person who has been a voting member of this congregation for 6 months or more shall be qualified to hold office.
+Section I. Any person who has been a voting member of this congregation for six (6) months or more shall be qualified to hold office.

 Section II.
-The officers of this congregation shall consist of a Board of seven Trustees and a Treasurer who shall be elected at the Annual Meeting.
-Members of the Board of Trustees are elected to a term of three years and the Treasurer to a term of one year.
+The officers of this congregation shall consist of a Board of seven (7) Trustees and a Treasurer who shall be elected at the Annual Meeting by the voting members of the congregation.
+Members of the Board of Trustees are elected to a term of three (3) years and the Treasurer to a term of one (1) year.
 The minister will serve as an ex officio member, without vote, of the Board, except when the majority of the Board votes to enter Executive Session.

 Section III.
-Members of the Board of Trustees shall not be eligible for election as Treasurer.
+Current members of the Board of Trustees shall not be eligible for election as Treasurer.

 Section IV.
 The Trustees shall have the power to fill vacancies in their number and in the office of Treasurer until the next Annual Meeting following such vacancies.
-At the Annual meeting, the congregation shall elect the required number of Trustees or Treasurer for the unexpired term(s).
-Trustees and Treasurer who have been elected for unexpired terms shall be eligible for re-election.
+At the Annual Meeting, the congregation shall elect the required number of Trustees or Treasurer for the remainder of the unexpired term(s).
+Trustees and/or Treasurer who have been appointed or elected for the remainder of the unexpired terms shall be eligible for election.